 - Will today’s banks still exist?

-- What impact will the previous money printing have on the value of today’s currencies?
+- What impact will the currency printing (which was massively increased worldwide in response to Covid19 lockdowns) have on the value of today’s currencies?

 Look to the Past to Prepare for the Future